How to Choose the Right Mobile Tourism App for Your Destination Marketing Organization

 Choosing a Mobile Tourism App for Sustainable Growth

 Selecting the right mobile tourism app is a long-term strategy for destination growth.
-By focusing on tools that: support local business, offer flexible exploration (online and offline), are easy to manage, and deliver data-backed insights, you’ll set your destination up for sustainable and scalable success.
+By focusing on tools that support local businesses, offer flexible exploration, and provide data-backed insights, you can set your DMO up for more sustainable and scalable success.

-At Driftscape, we offer a comprehensive solution, helping destinations across Canada launch customized map-based tours and apps in weeks.
+At Driftscape, we offer a comprehensive solution that helps destinations across North America launch customized map-based tours and apps in a matter of weeks.

 Comments